Xenonesis/DocMagic/MAC_LINUX_SETUP_GUIDE.md

-# 🛠️ Mac and Linux Development Setup Guide for DocMagic
+# 🛠️ Mac and Linux Development Setup Guide for docverse

-Welcome to the **DocMagic** contributor community! 🎉
+Welcome to the **docverse** contributor community! 🎉
 This guide is designed for **beginners** who may have never contributed to an open-source project before.
 It will walk you through **every step** required to set up the development environment on **macOS** and **Linux**, so you can start contributing confidently to this AI-powered document generation platform.

 ---